seprianton/RAM-MASTER/README.md

 | bash file | patch.sh         | 7a4231731982e09d9a703f7357170755 |

-A python script file that forensically examines windows memory dumps - It can pull password hashs, dump pcap files and mft information, and much much more.
+A python script file that forensically examines Windows memory-dump files - It can pull password hashs, extracy pcap files and MFT executables, and much much more.

 ## CONSOLE DISPLAY
 ![Screenshot](picture1.png)